Refinitiv/efx-grid/book/en/extensions/README.md

 ## Additional dependencies

-For details on how to install and use the EF-element see the [Refinitiv UI Installation document](https://ui.refinitiv.com/start/installation).
+For details on how to install and use the EF-element see the [Element Framework - Quick Start document](https://ui.refinitiv.com/quick-start).

 ### Checkbox Extension